 In the morning light, San Gil is seen spread across rugged hills and surrounded by nature.
 In front of me, cars turned corners and disappeared downwards into the streets below.
 Afar, mountain ranges hugged the town with warmth and tenderness.

-Ivan, my host, a happy-go-lucky type of guy, cheerfully pointed out a field in the distance and informed me of his grand vision of building an eco-friendly lodge.
+Ivan, my host at Hostel Nomads, a happy-go-lucky type of guy, cheerfully pointed out a field in the distance and informed me of his grand vision of building an eco-friendly lodge.

 In the lobby, I noticed that his hostel’s rooftop was easily accessible.
 Quickly, I hustled my friend Gutiérrez, a fellow staff at the hostel to climb the ladder upwards with me and observe our surrounding.